sikessle/alksa/ALKSA/FeatureList.md

 * Check of simple column names
 * Support for Asterisk *
 * Check of functions (without function groups)
-* Check of calculations as strings
+* Check of calculations as strings, calculations with unbound columns are not allowed. (like in SELECT unbound .. cannot be altered to SELECT unbound*2 .. )

 ### Set operations